Court Rules

 Source text: Requests for extensions of time shall only be considered if made at least two (2) business days prior to a scheduled deadline.
 The party seeking an extension of time should attempt to gain the consent of all other parties before submitting said request.
 The request should be made in writing via CM/ECF as a letter request.
 The request must set forth: (a) the currently scheduled deadline(s) sought to be extended; (b) the length of extension requested; (c) the basis for the extension request; (d) whether all parties consent to or oppose the request; and (e) whether the extension request, if granted, would impact other scheduled dates or deadlines.

-Source text: Adjournment Requests: Absent exigent circumstances, adjournment requests shall only be considered if made at least three (3) business days before the scheduled court proceeding.
+Source text: Absent exigent circumstances, adjournment requests shall only be considered if made at least three (3) business days before the scheduled court proceeding.
 The party seeking an adjournment should attempt to gain the consent of all other parties before submitting said request.
 The request should be made in writing via CM/ECF as a letter request.
 The request must set forth: (a) the date of the court proceeding; (b) the length of adjournment requested; (c) the basis for the adjournment request; (d) whether all parties consent to or oppose the request; and (e) whether the adjournment request, if granted, would impact other scheduled dates or deadlines.

-Extension requests require 3 business days notice and specific information.
+Extension requests must be submitted at least 3 business days in advance, in writing via CM/ECF, and must include specific required information.

 Court may impose attorneys’ fees if adjournment consent is unreasonably withheld.